skasrap/Bone-Age-Assessment-v1/README.md

 ## Model Architecture
 Our model architecture consists of two main components:
 1. **ResNet-50**: Used for extracting features from the radiographic images.
-2. **Dense Neural Network**: Used to process additional features such as gender.
+2. **Shallow Neural Network**: Used to process additional features such as gender.

 These components are then combined and passed through two linear layers to predict bone age.